-An overview of Indigenous learning & knowledge in the Faculty of Arts & Science.
+A timeline overview of Indigenous learning & knowledge initiatives in the Faculty of Arts & Science.

 The Faculty of Arts & Science and the Centre for Indigenous Studies jointly appoint an advisor to assist departments, programs and faculty members wishing to integrate Indigenous perspectives within Arts & Science courses.

-A decanal advisory committee on Indigenous learning & knowledge is established to review the working group’s report and assess the scope and feasibility of the recommendations.
+A Decanal Advisory Committee on Indigenous Teaching & Learning is established to review the working group’s report and assess the scope and feasibility of the recommendations.

 The Working Group on Indigenous Teaching and Learning completes its work and delivers a report containing 20 calls to action to consider.